 Parse the Scene File

-A specific parser for the listed XML scene file must be defined to extract the scene information.
+>>HEREA specific parser for the listed XML scene file must be defined to extract the scene information.
 Since the scene file is specific to a game, the parser should also be specific to the game and be created within the my_game folder.

 Create a new folder in the src/my_game folder and name it util.
 Add a new file in the util folder and name it scene_file_parser.js.
 This file will contain the specific parsing logic to decode the listed scene file.